luanoliveira98/Alura-ReactJs/README.md

 How to prepare the environment installing Node.js and NPX so we can create the application via *Create-React-App*.
 We clean the project so as not to let elements that will not be used later on litter our hierarchy.

+### Componentizing the system

+- How can we create *class components*
+- Understanding how JSX renders objects
+- Hierarchy between components (Parent/Child)
+- Components can have child that are components
+- How to integrate Javascript in the middle of your JSX